This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 I suppose you could say that the marriage of these two things – my mother’s pie crust with this most unique pie recipe – pretty much altered the way my family would forever celebrate any holiday.

-I am certainly not exaggerating when I tell you that my mother is not allowed in the house at Thanksgiving or Christmas if she does not at least have the ingredients for this pie with her.
-Who makes this declaration?
+I am certainly not exaggerating when I tell you that my mother was not allowed in the house at Thanksgiving or Christmas if she didn’t at least have the ingredients for this pie with her.
+Who made this declaration?
 Her little brother.

 So really, what is so spectacular about this pie?
 Isn’t it just like any other pecan pie recipe?